wendykr/wendykr/README.md

 # 👋 Hi, I'm Vendula

 💭 *"Everyone should change their job in their lifetime.
-To change something to make it better"*
+To change something to make it better."*

 ## About me